 Learning to swim should be a positive experience for both parent and child.
 There are a number of skills that you need to understand and learn how to teach important elements of the learn to swim process, even if you are a parent.

-Here are 8 important skills that you need to learn to help your child;
+Here are 8 important skills that your 2 year old should be learning:

 - Introduction to the water,